The Complete Beginner’s Guide on How to Train For Your First Triathlon

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Getting started with training for your first triathlon can be overwhelming.
 After all, you’ve got not one, but three sports to train for: swim, bike, and run.
 That means picking a race, figuring out what workouts you’ll need to do, getting the gear, and eating like an athlete (in news that shocks no one, training for three sports makes you kind of hungry).

 But as thousands of successful triathletes before you have discovered – it’s not that scary to train for your first triathlon.
 In fact, it’s really fun!
 As part of our My First Triathlon series, we’ve put together everything you need to know about beginner triathlon training and racing—from gear essentials and nutrition basics to mental prep and tips for hiring a coach—to help you have a successful first triathlon.

 Follow these guidelines, and we promise your first won’t be your last.
 Welcome, new triathlete!
 We’re excited to have you join our ranks.

 Can I do a triathlon?

 Triathlon is for everyone.
 Every single person who does this sport today was once a beginner triathlete, just like you.
 Some triathletes start when they’re kids, and some don’t take up the sport until their late 50s and beyond.
-Some come as 5K runners looking for a new challenge, and others arrive via goals of weight loss, gaining strength, or wanting to take charge of their health after a medical crisis.
+Some come as 5K runners looking for a new challenge, and others arrive via goals of getting stronger or taking charge of their health after a medical crisis.
 Some people see the Ironman World Championship on TV or go to cheer on a friend at a race and wonder: Could I do that?